 He became unconventional as a stand against his father.
 "I was being swept aside by someone who didn't understand anything."
-Oddly his polygamy probably has its roots in the hurt he felt when his father was to did with his standard anyther.
-"He father went off with his stepmother: "He didn't feel he owed us anything, that it was suddenly more convenient to go off with the woman he was in love with," he says, trembling.
+Oddly his polygamy probably has its roots in the hurt he felt when his father went off with his stepmother: "He didn't feel he owed us anything, that it was suddenly more convenient to go off with the woman he was in love with," he says, trembling.
 "I decided I would never make life like that for my children."